willhg72/fault/README.md

 | `longitude` | `float` | **Required**. valid range(>-180 and < 180)  |

-#### coordenates(latitude, longitude)
+#### coordinates(latitude, longitude)

-### It takes latitude and longitude coordenates and returns the distance, in kilometers, to the 10 closest tectonic faults.
+### It takes latitude and longitude coordinates and returns the distance, in kilometers, to the 10 closest tectonic faults.

 ```http
 {